HOME ABOUT ERAS DREAM LOG FUNNY CONTACT

 THE HUB

-i really made some progress in finding who i really was. i have drugs to thank for a lot of that! nothing too crazy, just some synthetic weed edibles. i would take one every Friday night, babble to my friends incoherently for a few hours, then ride out the high by listening to music or watching youtube. i would stay up until 6am sometimes, trying to wring out every last second of that high. when i woke up the next morning, i was completely crashed, too tired to do anything, but it was worth it. did you know that weed alters your perception of things? crazii, i know. this was when animal collective really opened up to me. their atmospheric and psychedelic music was tailor-made for these types of highs. in particular, Feels, Fall Be Kind, and Person Pitch.
+i made some progress in finding who i really was. i have drugs to thank for a lot of that! nothing too crazy, just some synthetic weed edibles. i would take one every friday night, babble to my friends incoherently for a few hours, then ride out the high by listening to music or watching youtube. i would stay up until 6am sometimes, trying to wring out every last second of that high. when i woke up the next morning, i was completely crashed, too tired to do anything, but it was worth it. did you know that weed alters your perception of things? crazii, i know. this was when animal collective really opened up to me. their atmospheric and psychedelic music was tailor-made for these types of highs.

 i made some art pieces while i was high. in all of these "highpeaces", i was trying to comb my brain for random bits of memories from my childhood. for some reason, the weed made my memories of childhood stronger. as you can tell, i'm not an artist.